Scams » Scam And Its Types » Craigslist Scam

 1. Craigslist apartment rental scams

-Scammers are too clever and know that there is huge demand for apartment rental service in New York City.
-Scammers use this in a bait and switch strategy and scam users of thousands of dollars in the name of rental apartments.
+Scammers are very clever and aware of the high demand for apartment rentals in New York City.
+They exploit this by using bait-and-switch strategies, scamming users out of thousands of dollars in the name of rental apartments.

 2. Craigslist car selling scams

-Fraudulent posting for selling cars have now become a very common occurrence on craigslist.
-Either the buyer or seller becomes a victim of car scam on craigslist based on the scammer's strategy.
+Fraudulent postings for car sales have become a common occurrence on Craigslist.
+Depending on the scammer’s strategy, either the buyer or the seller can become a victim of a car scam.

 3. Craigslist ticket scams

-Many scammers sell unwanted tickets to sport events, festive concerts, music shows and fairs.
-Most of these tickets are for sold out events, and scammers take pride in cheating users on ticket scams.
+Many scammers sell fake or unwanted tickets to sporting events, concerts, festivals, and fairs.
+Most of these are for sold-out events, and scammers take pride in deceiving users through ticket scams.

 4. Craigslist escrow services scams

-Scammers take advantage of escrow services (a trusted source for two parties to complete a successful transaction) and cheat them by robbing the money.
-Scammers pretend to be members and agents of escrow services and act as a mediator between the buyer and the seller.
+Scammers take advantage of escrow services—typically trusted platforms used to complete secure transactions—and use them to steal money.
+They pretend to be agents or representatives of escrow services and act as mediators between the buyer and the seller to commit fraud.

 Craigslist Service